 - Current term's financial aid is pending and it is sufficient to cover balance owed.

-- Individual circumstances considered if you still owe a balance for current term.
+- Individual circumstances considered if you still owe a balance for current semester/session.

 - Need documentation of bills owed (e.g., eviction notice, shut-off notice, etc.).